Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 Is monitoring a subset of observability?

-Monitoring is used by SRE teams in today’s DevOps environment to check the overall health of individual servers, networks, and data storage.
-Monitoring is a subset of the overall observability goals of an environment.
+SRE teams use monitoring to check the overall health of individual servers, networks, and data storage in today’s DevOps environment.
+Monitoring is a subset of an environment’s overall observability goals.

 What does observability mean in IT?